CNAG-Biomedical-Informatics/cbicall/docs-site/docs/usage/usage.md

 cbicall run -p <parameters_file.yaml> -t <n_threads> [options]
 ```

 Use `run` for normal analysis execution.
-The other subcommands perform preflight checks, validation, or bundled integration tests.
+Other subcommands are documented on
+their dedicated pages.

 | Argument | Meaning |
 | --- | --- |